jaeseopark/pivotifyjs/README.md

   ```
   - Similar to aggregation instructions, but summary rows are added to the bottom of the table.
   - Multiple summary operators can be provided.

-**Note:**
-- All three categories of instructions (compute, aggregation, summary) are optional.
-- You may use just one, two, or all three, depending on your needs.
-- If no instructions are provided, PivotifyJS will leave the table untouched.

 ---